Are Trans People at Greater Risk of Long COVID?

 An important reason to keep up with COVID-19 boosters is to maintain protection against the new variants of COVID-19, as well as to potentially protect our community members who are at higher risk of severe illness from COVID-19, and Long COVID.

 Finally, if you do get COVID-19 and are at high risk of becoming very sick, it is important to have a plan in place with your GP or nurse practitioner.
+Treatment with oral antivirals has been shown to help reduce the risk of severe illness and possibly long COVID.
 Oral anti-viral treatments are now much more widely available than early in the pandemic and are low-cost.
-For people who are eligible for oral anti-virals, treatment needs to be started within the first 5 days of getting sick, so it’s important to reach out to your GP or nurse practitioner as soon as you suspect you have COVID-19 or have a positive RAT test.
+For people who are eligible for oral anti-virals, treatment needs to be started within the first 5 days of getting sick, so it’s important to reach out to your GP or nurse practitioner as soon as you suspect you have COVID-19 or return a positive RAT test.